mslinn/awsLambdaTest/REST_API.md

 AWS_APIG_PATH_PART=demo   # Part of the URL path to invoke the Lambda function AWS_APIG_STAGE=test       # Usually called dev, prod or test
 ```

+This page will tell you to create and save additional environment variables to `setEnvVars.sh` so you can return to this project at another time.

+## Create an API Gateway REST API

 1. Call the `create-rest-api` command to create an API called `LambdaREST`.